 Time-poor and often transient staff, combined with a lack of space for recycling bins, means the hospitality sector generally has low recovery rates for glass.
 But it doesn’t need to be that way!

-GPF is working collaboratively with Hospitality New Zealand and its 3,000 members.
+GPF is working collaboratively with Hospitality New Zealand, which has over 2,600 members.

 We know the industry is keen to do the right thing and wants to be both responsible hosts and responsible for their environmental impact.